Smart Contracts Development Services

 Various parts of an aircraft have different maintenance cycles.
 They need to be sent to workshops for service work.
-These workshops offer different services, turn-around time, and prices.
-Managing between all these factors and bring out the best alternative manually is a tedious task.
+These workshops offer different services, turn-around times, and prices.
+Managing all these factors and bringing out the best alternative manually is a tedious task.

-Pre-defined Smart Contracts can perform these tasks autonomously reducing the cost of maintenance, downtime, and increase operational efficiencies.
-This can possibly cut-down the chances of aircraft failures in the future.
+Pre-defined Smart Contracts can perform these tasks autonomously reducing the cost of maintenance, and downtime, and increasing operational efficiencies.
+This can possibly cut down the chances of aircraft failures in the future.

 Allowing only authentic parts to enter the system and authentic people to use the system is even more important in the Aerospace and Defense Industry.
 Hence, their certification becomes an absolute necessity.
 Blockchain can be utilized to attach attributes to the digital form of the assets and certify them, publishing specific certificates for the whole network to access.